dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/random_attribute.rst

    Random Attribute Node.

 Inputs
 ======

+Geometry
+   Standard geometry input.

 Attribute
-   Name of the attribute to populate randomly.
+   Name of the attribute to fill with random values.
+   If there is no attribute with the given name, a new one is created.

 Min
    The random value will be at least those values.